Welcome Wooster Corthell Clients. We are honored to have you join the Procyon community. Read the full announcement

 This was a market shock.
 The selling was more initially tied to growth companies with elevated valuations.
 Diversified portfolios held up better due to more resilience from value and international stocks.
 Not to mention, fixed income acted as the safe haven that investors hope for in a diversified allocation.

 The Trump administration stoked the flames of the market over the last week by saying things like the market drop was a mag-7 problem, not a MAGA problem.
 Or saying that markets needed to “take their medicine”.
-It appeared as though the administration was hostile towards wall street.
+It appeared

 On Sunday, overnight markets were forecasting north of 5% drop with some international markets selling off more than 10% overnight.
 Cooler heads seemed to prevail on Monday morning, with the S&P opening down 4% (well off of the pre-market lows).